EXPERT TIPS for helping cats cope with

-Provide a quiet and comfy retreat for each cat, complete with an adjacent supply of food, water … and don’t forget a litter tray!
-A simple cardboard box on its side with a favourite blanket inside works a treat.
-Think about any spots your cat has chosen to hide in before (eg under the bed, on top of a wardrobe etc) and offer additional options at different heights – some cats prefer an elevated position, others ground level.
-Mask the noisy bangs and sudden flashes.
-Draw curtains in the evening and use loud, but calming classical music or put the television on.
+- Make a den by providing a quiet and comfy retreat for each cat, complete with an adjacent supply of food, water … and don’t forget a litter tray!
+A simple cardboard box on its side with a favourite blanket inside works purrfectly - check out my video below.
+Choose a spot your cat prefers - have a think about any spots your cat has chosen to hide in before when they've been avoiding the cat carrier, that spot-on flea treatment or a noisy visitor (eg under the bed, on top of a wardrobe etc).

-Avoid restraining and handling your cat.
+- Avoid restraining and handling your cat.
 Allow your cat the freedom to choose where they feel most safe and allow them to settle there without too much fussing.
-Act normally and calmly.
-Definitely don’t reprimand your cat for being anxious.

 |